vaksi/barbar/README.md

 Barbar Service is a project for demo of simple distribute authentication Service.

 ## Project Structure
-    Basicly we reffer to Domain Driven Design and Clean Architecture for this code.
+    Basicaly we reffer to Domain Driven Design and Clean Architecture for this code.

     - cmd  // directory for handle command
         |- grpc_user.go